RentoSaijo/nhlscraper/README.md

 # NHLScraper: Scraper for NHL Data on R

+## Overview
+NHLScraper is a public scraper for NHL data on R; with this, you will have relatively easy access to all sorts of data from high-level multi-season statistics to low-level play-by-play statistics.

 ## Installation
 You can install the development version of NHLScraper from GitHub with:
 ```